GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 to copy and paste code directly from cloud.google.com into their own environment.

-Previous practice shows CLIs are expensive to maintain and detracts from the purpose of the snippet.
+Previous practice shows that CLIs are expensive to maintain and detract from the purpose of the snippet.

 ## Code {#code}

 ### Language compatibility {#lang-compat}

-Use features that work in all GCP-supported versions of a language and use language idioms that the community understands.
+Use features that work in all Google Cloud-supported versions of a language.
+Use language idioms that the community understands.

 ### Useful comments {#comments}